rchowe/sqsi/README.md

         ... # item is a JSON object here
 ```

-In this case, we use `transformer_exceptions='silent'` to silence JSON exceptions and skip the item when it does not
+In this case, we use `transformer_exceptions='skip'` to silence JSON exceptions and skip the item when it does not
 parse.

 If you need to process messages in chunks of a certain size, a builtin method is provided to generate those chunks.